Skip to main content

 Curious explorer, a bit of a mad experimenter, and a bit of a contributor.

-Readers learn faster when they can modify an example inline.
+I wanted readers to learn faster by allowing them to modify examples inline.
 The @docusaurus/theme-live-codeblock theme integrates react-live to evaluate JSX in real time.

 • Pedagogical demos without an external sandbox